spigell/pulumi-hcloud-kube-hetzner/pulumi-templates/go/library/README.md

 - curl

-It is recomended to export env variable `HCLOUD_TOKEN` since it is required for large amount of commands However, you can provide it every time when you requested it
+It is recomended to export env variable `HCLOUD_TOKEN` since it is required for large amount of commands However, you can provide it every time when you requested it.

 ### TL;DR
 ```